Vanilla-OS/handbook/articles/en/install-gnome-tweaks.md

 To install GNOME Tweaks in Vanilla OS, follow these steps:

-1. Open the terminal and run the following commands:
+Open the terminal and run the following commands:

 ```bash
 abroot pkg add gnome-tweaks
 abroot pkg apply
 ```

-2. Enter your password when prompted.
+Enter your password when prompted.

-3. Reboot your system using the `reboot` command or the quick settings menu.
+Lastly, reboot your system using the `reboot` command or the quick settings menu.

 After rebooting, you should see GNOME Tweaks in your applications menu.
 You can now use GNOME Tweaks to customize your desktop environment.